 When you’re pregnant, your estrogen levels increase and that is good news for your hair.
 Your hair essentially has three phases — growth, resting, and falling out.
 Usually, 90 percent of your locks are in the growth phase, and during pregnancy, that percentage holds steady.

 Many of the hairs in the resting phase remain in place instead of falling out however.
+“You’re basically keeping your resting hair and growing new hair from the previous resting phase,” Danielle Marzella Grillo, hair loss expert explains (source).
 That translates into lusher hair for you.
 But once that baby is delivered, your estrogen levels decrease and your hair starts to fall out (source).

 Can I Prevent Postpartum Hair Loss?